4 tips to help teens manage back-to-school anxiety

 COVID-19 has created unique and unpredictable challenges for all of us.
 With a new school year approaching, many have been hoping for a return to normalcy.
-For some adolescents, however, this return could bring about mixed emotions and anxiety.
+For some adolescents, however, this return could bring about mixed emotions, with back-to-school anxiety a serious concern.

 “Some teens have found virtual schooling to be easier than in-person, with a reduction in social anxiety and being able to work at their own pace.
 This could leave some teens struggling with the prospect of returning to school in person,” said Katelin Williamson, DO.